Ottermad/ottermad.github.io/_posts/2023-09-20-QC-Course-Multi-Qubit-Gates.md

 \end{bmatrix}
 $$

-Now we can use this formula to evaluate apply any single qubit gate to a two qubit system.
+Now we can use this formula to apply any single qubit gate to a two-qubit system.
 So if I wanted to apply a Y gate to the second qubit I would write:

 $$I_A \otimes Y_B$$

-Then subsitute in the matrices and apply the formula
+Then substitute in the matrices and apply the formula